ELI Employment Opportunities

 - ELI Instructor

 The English Language Institute is in a continuous search for highly motivated and qualified instructors to teach in our intensive English program.
-If you are interested in being considered for our next open position, please see position and application details below.
+If you are interested in being considered for our next open position, please see position and application details below and follow application instructions.
 Typical hiring cycles are July 15, December 15 and April 15, but it varies according to enrollment.

 The English Language Institute Instructor is responsible for teaching a wide range of courses, such as Academic Reading, Listening, Speaking, Writing, and Grammar, in order to prepare our students to be successful in a university setting.
 Each instructor is expected to teach 2-4 classes per semester, as applicable, depending on student enrollment.
 Contracted teaching hours will be 4.5 hours per week per course, with approximately 2 hours of in-office administrative work per week per course, as well as regular staff meetings.

 - Provide high quality, student-centered English language instruction for ELI students according to established course outlines and student learning outcomes to maximize student learning adhering to ELI teaching philosophy and mission statement.

 - Attend orientation sessions prior to teaching.

 - Prepare a course calendar based on the syllabus per class, which is due before the beginning of the semester and needs to be approved by the Academic Coordinator.

 - Create supplementary teaching and assessment materials, as necessary, to facilitate the classes.

 - Observe and evaluate student performance in meeting course objectives through assignments, projects, discussions, and examinations.